 It's exciting when your child gets their first baby teeth, but at the same time, you might have a lot of questions.
 What order do they come in?
 How many teeth does a child have?
 When will baby's first tooth appear?
 And at what age do they fall out to make way for permanent teeth?

 In this article, we'll answer all these questions, and more, so you can be fully prepared for the appearance of your child's deciduous teeth.
-You'll also be equipped to take good care of them until they fall out, and set your child up with good oral hygiene habits that will hopefully last a lifetime.
+You'll also be equipped to take good care of them until they fall out, and set them up with good oral hygiene habits in childhood that will hopefully last a lifetime.

 Table of contents